agataf/ai4all/README.md

 - download the data to a directory called ai4all_data next to ai4all

   `cd ai4all_dir`

   `cp path_to_data/ai4all_data .`

+Resulting in the following directory stucture

+ai4all_dir
+└── ai4all (cloned from this dir)
+└── ai4all_data

 - MAKE SURE YOU'RE USING PYTHON 3!

-- install all dependencies present in requirements
+- install all dependencies present in requirements.txt

 - to run jupyter notebook: